stephenbradshaw/ad_ldap_dumper/README.md

 The output will be stored in an automatically named json file, unless an output filename is provided with `-o`.
 There are options to increase logging level (`-loglevel`) and exclude raw output for fields that the tool does parsing on (`-exclude-raw`).

-There is an option there to output in a Bloodhound compatible format, but its **CURRENTLY IMCOMPLETE** due to the amount of work required and the fact that I mainly use the JSON.
-Pull requests welcome.
+There is a (`BETA` quality) option there to output in a Bloodhound compatible format, discussed below.

 The JSON represents an object with the following high level keys by default (although this can change when run with non default options):
 * schema
+* certauthorities
+* certenrollservices
+* certtemplates
 * containers
 * computers
 * domains